 Another thing to note is that lighter colours are more practical in the summer; dark colour absorb heat whereas bright pinks and baby blues don't.

 •Feeling light - Linens and cottons are both viable options but give different attitudes; linen is more classic and formal.
 Linen can be dressed down but mostly is good for the office and weddings.
 Cotton is more casual and less suited to a shirt and tie combo, wear cotton for dates, dinners, or a more creative office dress code

 •Checks are a great way to stand out for events like race days

-•Man on the go - three piece are for days when you have a lot on; wear your waistcoat to the office and switch to the jacket for post-work drinks
+•Man on the go - 3 piece suits are for days when you have a lot on; wear your waistcoat to the office and switch to the jacket for post-work drinks

 •Lose the accessories; pocket squares, ties, belts etc all add little bits of extra weight to your outfit, if it’s not essential, ditch them